dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

 The [SPARQL `regex` function](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#func-regex) is also supported.

-#### Required Type Annotations
+#### Type Inference

-Resources, properties, and values must be accompanied by explicit type annotation statements.
-(In a future version, this type information could be inferred rather than explicitly given in the query.)

-There are two type annotation properties:
+Gravsearch needs to be able to determine the types of the entities that query variables and IRIs refer to in the `WHERE` clause.
+In most cases, it can infer these from the ontologies used.
+In cases where it cannot, type annotations must be added to the query.

+In particular, Gravsearch needs to be able to determine:

+- The `knora-api:objectType` of each Knora resource property used in the query:
-  - `knora-api:objectType`: indicates the type of value or resource that a property points to.
+  `knora-api:Resource` if it is a link property, otherwise the specific type that the property points to.
-  - `rdf:type`: indicates the type of a resource or value.
+- The type of each entity that isn't a property: `knora-api:Resource` if it is a Knora resource, or its specific type otherwise.

-#### Resource Classes
+This information can given explicitly by adding statements using the predicates `knora-api:objectType` (for properties) and `rdf:type` (for other entities).

-Each variable representing a resource must be annotated with `rdf:type knora-api:Resource`.
-To restrict the types of resources, additional statements can be made using `rdfs:type`.
+To restrict the types of resources, additional statements can be made using `rdf:type`.

-#### Property Types

-A property may point either to a value or to a resource.
-In the first case, it is called a value property, in the second case a linking property.
-The type annotation property `knora-api:objectType` indicates the type of value or resource the property points to.

-##### Value Property Types

-Supported value property types:

-  - `xsd:string`
-  - `xsd:integer`
-  - `xsd:decimal`
-  - `xsd:boolean`
-  - `knora-api:Date`
-  - `knora-api:StillImageFile`
-  - `knora-api:Geom`

-##### Linking Property Types

-A linking property must be annotated with `knora-api:objectType knora-api:Resource`.

 #### Value Types

-Value types are used to indicate the type of a value (`rdf:type`).
-Gravsearch supports the following types of value instances:
+Gravsearch supports the following value types:

 - `xsd:string`
 - `xsd:integer`